INTABiotechMJ/MITE-Tracker/readme.md

 ## About

 IRmatcher is efficient and easy to run tool for discovering Miniature Inverted repeats Transposable Elements (MITE) in genomic sequences.
-It is written in python and uses ncbi's blast+ for finding inverted repeats.
+It is written in python and uses ncbi's blast+ for finding inverted repeats and cdhit to do the clustering.

-Depends on cdhit to do the clustering.
+Large genomes can be executed in desktop computers.

 ## Requirements (just follow how to install)
  - tested in macOS 10.13.1, Debian 7.6, Ubuntu 16.04, Windows 7
  - ncbi blast+ (Nucleotide-Nucleotide BLAST 2.6.0+)
  - python requirements are in requirements.txt file (bipython and pandas)

-## How to install linux or windows
+## How to install dependencies in linux or windows
 ```
 git clone https://github.com/weizhongli/cdhit.git
 cd cdhit/